When used properly, you – and not just the DMV – can also use a DME to:

 - do so for reasons relating to physical or mental conditions.5

-These laws also allow the Department to investigate a driver and perform a DMV reexamination.6
+These laws also allow the Department to investigate you and perform a DMV reexamination.6

-5. Can a driver challenge a license suspension because of a medical condition?
+5. Can I challenge a license suspension because of a medical condition?

-A driver can challenge a DMV decision to suspend the person's license.
+You can challenge a DMV decision to suspend your license.
 The challenge can happen in one of two ways.

 The first, and most effective, is to request a DMV hearing before the suspension takes place.

-The Department sends a driver a notice of suspension prior to suspending a license.
-The subject motorist should then:
+The Department sends you a notice of suspension prior to suspending your license.
+You should then:

 - request a hearing (within 10 days of receiving the notice), and

-- obtain a DME and have his/her physician complete it after an examination.
+- obtain a DME and have your physician complete it after an examination.

-This method allows the driver to use the evaluation as direct evidence of safe driving ability.
+This method allows you to use the evaluation as direct evidence of safe driving ability.

-The second way is for a driver to request a DMV after a suspension takes place.
+The second way is for you to request a DMV hearing after a suspension takes place.

-Here, the driver attends a hearing and has to convince the hearing officer that:
+Here, you attend a hearing and have to convince the hearing officer that:

 - despite a medical condition,

-- the motorist can still safely drive a vehicle.
+- you can still safely drive a vehicle.

-To help accomplish this goal, the motorist can submit the following as evidence:
+To help accomplish this goal, you can submit the following as evidence: